Nurul Amin: 1954 elections

 In the 1954 provisional elections, the Muslim League was defeated by the United Front, an alliance between the Awami League (led by Huseyn Shaheed Suhrawardy), the Krishak Sramik Party (chaired by A. K. Fazlul Huq), the Nizam Islam Party (headed by Maulana Athar Ali), and the Ganatantri Dal (led by Haji Mohammad Danesh and Mahmud Ali), eventually becoming more and more influential in Pakistani politics.
 It was in this turnover that Amin lost his assembly seat to a veteran student leader of East Pakistan, Khaleque Nawaz Khan, who had also been active in the Language Movement.
 The Muslim League was effectively eliminated from the provincial political landscape.

 Amin served as the president of the East Pakistan Muslim League, and worked to improve its standing.
 During this time, the Pakistani authorities made reforms, including granting official status to the Bengali language in 1956 alongside Urdu.
 But after Army Commander General Mohammad Ayub Khan imposed martial law following the successful October 1958 Pakistani coup d'état against the government of President Iskander Mirza, Amin's political career was halted as Ayub Khan disbanded all political parties in the country.

 Leader of the opposition

 Amin ran as a candidate in the 1965 presidential elections in East Pakistan, winning the majority vote in the Parliament of Pakistan.
 He declined working with Ayub Khan and in, 1969, General Yahya Khan imposed martial law again.

-Amin in June 1969 merged his National Democratic Front with a dissident group of the Awami League led by Nawabzada Nasrullah Khan, the Nizam-e-Islam Party, and Air Marshal (Retd.)
+In June 1969 merged his National Democratic Front with a dissident group of the Awami League led by Nawabzada Nasrullah Khan, the Nizam-e-Islam Party, and Air Marshal (Retd.)
 Asghar Khan's Justice Party to form the Pakistan Democratic Party (PDP).
 The new party was ideologically moderate.
 It strongly supported a united Pakistan.
 Amin was elected president of the PDP at its first convention.